Chart Color Schemes

 Deeragun has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch identified nine projects likely affecting the region.
-Notable ones are Townsville Business Park at Bruce Highway, Cosgrove Estate, North Townsville Road upgrade from Mount Low to Deeragun intersections, and Northside Square development on Deeragun Road.
-The following list details those most relevant:.
+AreaSearch has identified nine projects likely influencing the region.
+Notable ones are Townsville Business Park at Bruce Highway, Cosgrove Estate, North Townsville Road upgrade from Mount Low to Deeragun intersections, and Northside Square on Deeragun Road.
+Relevant projects are detailed below.

 Professional plan users can use the search below to filter and access additional projects.